highnitin/react-practice/episode02/readme.md

 # 🚀 NamasteReact Series - Episode 02 Learnings 🚀

 Welcome to the documentation of my learnings from Episode 02 of the NamasteReact series.
 In this episode, we covered a variety of topics related to JavaScript and React.
-Here's a summary of what I've learned:
+Here's a summary of what I've learned (ignore typos):

 1. Package.json is a configuration for npm
 2. What is the most important package in the React app?
 It is a bundler (research more about it)